 Cinnamon has been making the news lately because of recent news about one of its compounds, coumarin.
 Coumarin displays toxic liver effects in animal models.
 It’s found in some vegetables, spices, fruits and medicinal plants.
-With all the internet rumors, and after receiving emails from parents and also students taking my on-line nutrition courses, I decided to demonstrate how cinnamon can be enjoyed safely.
+With all the internet rumors, and after receiving emails from parents and students who were taking my on-line nutrition courses, I decided to demonstrate how cinnamon can be enjoyed safely.
 Don’t fret!
 Chances are you and your family won’t have to eliminate this sweet spice that adds so much richness and depth to many favorite beverages, dishes, and desserts.
+You wouldn’t want to miss out on the benefits of cinnamon!

 The most commonly used types of cinnamon in the United States are Ceylon cinnamon and Cassia cinnamon, both are relatives of true cinnamon.
 Chances are, if you’re buying cinnamon it’s Cassia.